mahnooranwar2002/alezaPlant_php/README.md

 ### 3. Order and Inventory Control

 * **View Orders:** Access a comprehensive list of all placed orders, including customer details and items purchased.
-* **Live Book Quantity:** Inventory levels are accurately tracked and decremented instantly upon order placement.
+* **Live Plant Quantity:** Inventory levels are accurately tracked and decremented instantly upon order placement.
 * **Update Order Status:** Change the status of an order (e.g., Pending, Shipped, Delivered).